Terrific Topwater Bass of Lake Onaping

 onaping-lodge-2

-I fished a lot of rocky points leading to back bays that featured most of the aforementioned natural structure and cover and caught a variety of year classes of smallmouth bass in the 1- to 3-pound range.
+I fished a lot of rocky points leading to back bays that featured most of the aforementioned natural structure and cover, and caught a variety of year classes of smallmouth bass in the 1- to 3-pound range.
 However, I did miss some opportunities to land a few of the big gals in the 4- to 5-pound range that simply outfought their way to freedom before getting close to my boat.
 I will say, these fish fight hard!

-I truly believe the fact there are so many bass in this lake, very few anglers as compared to the overall size of the lake, and countless locations to fish for bass, all make for some truly virgin bass that may have never seen a lure before.
+I truly believe the fact that there are so many bass in this lake, very few anglers as compared to the overall size of the lake, and countless locations to fish for bass, all make for some truly virgin bass that may have never seen a lure before.
 Most of the smallies I hooked were airborne upon hookset and were, out of the water as much as they were in the water, tough as nails.

 Lake Onaping has a natural rocky structure, warm shallow back bays, and pea gravel.
-It also produces excellent spawning beds, which is crucial to keeping a healthy and high population of bass.
+It also produces excellent spawning beds, which are crucial to keeping a healthy and high population of bass.
 Smallmouth bass is open all year on this lake, so practicing responsible harvesting of smaller bass while releasing the bigger females will ensure a future fishery for generations to enjoy.

 If you’re addicted to topwater smallmouth bass fishing as I am, consider Lake Onaping this year and experience the same kind of amazing fishing adventures as we did on our trip.